 We highly recommend letting CSU/Charter Oak users know that the team is in the CSCU tenant and they will need to switch tenants to access the team.
 They might not realize the team is not listed in their tenant.
 They may have to log out and back in to have the tenant dropdown show the CSU organization.
 Going forward, when they have activity in another tenant, the tenant dropdown will show a red icon letting them know they need to switch tenants.

-External guests have limited access to an Office365 group than CCC and System Office Faculty/Staff/Students.
+External guests have limited access to a Microsoft Group than CCC and System Office Faculty/Staff/Students.
 External guests will receive an email with instructions on how to access your group when they are invited.
 All of the external guest's interactions occur via email or by visiting the site's URL, they do not access the group from Outlook or from the OWA group interface.
 It may be helpful for external guests to save the "Welcome email" from your group as it contains links they will use to get access to the group's files.

 Currently, external guests: